This discussion instructs you about the psychological techniques and methods of misdirection, that can be used to fool an audience.

-Repeat movements that look suspicious, demonstrate to the audience that they’re not suspicious, which will make them trust you in future.
+If you repeat movements that look suspicious, this demonstrates to the audience that they’re not suspicious, which will make them trust you in future.

 If you do the best card control in the world, and then take the deck behind your back, they will not be impressed or fooled.

 Moves should look natural, if you want your moves to be deceptive, do them slowly, and even break them up into several steps, so they will look innocent.

 So make sure you always have a logical reason to do the movements you have to do, and you will be more natural, the keyword here is justification.

 Beware of ugly misdirection, i.e. where you manipulate something whilst the audience is misdirected, but the manipulation is just too fanciful.

 This may work for a comedy magician, who can turn the manipulation into a running joke, but is not recommended for a master magician.